-We have recently initiated innovative community social inclusion arts programs such as Creative Connections as well as Community Connections for newly arrived Bhutanese/Nepalese clients.
+Over the last five years we have initiated innovative community social inclusion arts programs such as Creative Connections as well as Community Connections for newly arrived Bhutanese/Nepalese clients.
 We also run a Community Visitors Scheme which links volunteers with aged care clients in residential care across Northern Tasmania.

 The impact of these programs is reflected in the fact that we have been able to attract significant grant funding as well as donations from benefactors.

 For more details please visit the Our Supporters page.